Everything You Need To Know About Computer Encryption

 Computer Encryption

-Computer encryption, at its most basic, works on similar lines.
-When you encrypt something on the computer – files, folders, CDs, USB flash drives, software, cloud data, etc. – you mask the data using a special code, so that it becomes unreadable to those you haven’t authorised.
-If you want someone to read this data, then they need to possess the code or the authorisation to decrypt your data and access it.
+Computer encryption works to scramble data text into a complex form.
+When you encrypt something on the computer, you mask the data using a special code.
+So, whether it’s for files, folders, CDs, USB flash drives, software, or cloud data, it becomes unreadable to those you haven’t authorised.
+If you want someone to read this data, they must obtain the key to decrypt it or authorised access.

-Imagine you’re in the classroom and you want to send a secret message to your friend, but your classmates and your teacher are nearby, and you don’t want them to be privy to this information.
+Imagine you want to send a secret message to your friend, but you don’t want others around them to be privy to this information.
 So, you decide to use a special code which can only be deciphered by your friend and no one else.
 When you write your message, you write it in code.
-What you’ve done here is an encrypted message.
+What you’ve done here is an example of an encrypted message.

-Famous movies like The Imitation Game have made computer encryption very famous.
-But why exactly is encryption so important and how does it help your business?
+Popular movies like The Imitation Game have made computer encryption very famous.
+But why exactly is encryption so important and how can it help your business?

 Keeping your data away from the wrong hands

-Every organization has thousands of files that are constantly shared between people.
-During the course of their journey, these files may fall into the wrong hands, and the data may be used for fraudulent activities.
+Every organization has thousands of files that are constantly shared back and forth between co-workers and managers.
+During their journey, there is always the risk of these files being intercepted and falling into the wrong hands.
+Unfortunately, in these cases your business’ data may be used for fraudulent activities.

 This is what encryption prevents.
-Encryption is essentially a scrambling of the data into structures which are unrecognizable without a decryption code.
-When you encrypt the file, you’re about to share with a colleague, and you ensure that nobody unauthorized gets access to your sensitive data along the way.
+Encryption is essentially a scrambling of the data into structures which are unrecognizable to any person.
+Only with a decryption code can you access and read the data.
+When you encrypt the file you’re about to share with a colleague, it ensures that nobody unauthorised gets access to your sensitive data along the way.

-Computer encryption is especially useful when organizations share sensitive data like customer information, financial data, corporate legal agreements, payment related data and so on.
-If your laptop, CD or USB drive getis lost, or your password is accessed, and your data becomes accessible to hackers, encryption ensures that your confidential corporate data is kept safe.
+Computer encryption is especially useful when organisations share sensitive data like customer information, financial data, corporate legal agreements, and payment related data.
+If you lose your laptop, CD or USB drive, or your password is accessed, your data will inevitably become accessible to hackers.
+In these circumstances, encryption offers an extra layer of protection to ensure that your confidential corporate data is kept safe.

-Encryption makes it very hard for people to access your data.
-While saying this, it’s important to remember that no computer encryption software is 100% functional.
-It’s best to speak to your IT support London, to get your hands on the best encryption tools.
+Encryption makes it very difficult for people to access your data.
+At the same time, it’s important to remember that no computer encryption software will be 100% efficient.
+Overall, it’s always best to speak to your IT support provider to get your hands on the best encryption tools.

 How can you encrypt your company data?